hashicorp/nomad/website/source/docs/drivers/exec.html.md

 The `exec` driver supports the following configuration in the job spec:

 * `command` - The command to execute.
 Must be provided.

-* `artifact_source` – (Optional) Source location of an executable artifact.
-Must be accessible from the Nomad client.
-If you specify an `artifact_source` to be executed, you must reference it in the `command` as show in the examples below

-* `checksum` - (Optional) The checksum type and value for the `artifact_source` image.
-The format is `type:value`, where type is any of `md5`, `sha1`, `sha256`, or `sha512`, and the value is the computed checksum.
-If a checksum is supplied and does not match the downloaded artifact, the driver will fail to start
+If executing a binary that exists on the host, the path must be absolute.
+If executing a binary that is download from an [`artifact`](/docs/jobspec/index.html#artifact_doc), the path can be relative from the allocations's root directory.

 *   `args` - (Optional) A list of arguments to the optional `command`.
     References to environment variables or any [intepretable Nomad